Three colored safes with a key lying in front of them symbolizing alternatives for Keycloak

 What are the Differences between Keycloak & fully integrated cloud based IAM solutions?

-Keycloak and fully integrated IAM vendors, e.g., Engity, have completely different approaches and philosophies about how to tackle online authentication, its operations, software support, scalability as well as further development of new features (e.g. environment technologies, login without personal e-mail) and straightforward usability and feasibility.
+Keycloak and fully integrated IAM vendors, e.g., Engity, have completely different approaches and philosophies about how to tackle online authentication, its operations, software support, scalability as well as further development of new features (e.g. environment technologies, login without personal email) and ease of use and implementation.

 Keycloak is an open-source project that relies on a community to update, bugfix and further develop the code.
 It provides the user with a limited unmanaged feature set with only modest scalability and only without warranties, operations, maintenance and support and legal compliance services.
 To run Keycloak successfully, a user needs deep knowledge of authentication and security services or must hire an experienced & expensive consultancy to set up and run the IAM environment for them.